INTENS-FI/intens/csc/README.md

   The token changes periodically: repeat as necessary.
 - Install Helm.
 It is [a bit
   complicated](https://blog.openshift.com/getting-started-helm-openshift/)
   for Helm 2 on OpenShift.
-Helm 3, currently in alpha, is simpler because it does not require anything on the cluster (no tiller).
+Helm 3 is simpler because it does not require anything on the cluster (no Tiller).
 - For interactive bliss, add this to `.zshrc` or `.bashrc` (replacing `zsh` with `bash`, obviously):
     ```